Find out more about conveyancing in North West London

 - All the law firms we work with have fully qualified solicitors regulated under the Solicitors Regulation Authority or the Council for Licensed Conveyancers.

 - We always put our customers first and the hundreds of positive Trustpilot reviews show our customers' appreciation for our service.

 *Your quote from Homeward Legal will cover common conveyancing costs in line with the information you've provided to us.
 Depending on the specific circumstances of your transaction, and after discussion with your solicitor, there may be additional non-standard fees which would be in addition to the fee quoted by Homeward Legal.

 How much does conveyancing in North-West London cost?

 Each conveyancing transaction is unique, which means the final cost will depend on a number of factors, such as the value of the property.
-A North-West London conveyancing bill will include solicitors' fees, surveyor costs, Stamp Duty Land Tax**, Land Registry fees, searches and bank transfer charges.
-Check out our guide to average conveyancing fees in 2020 to gauge the costs involved in North-West London conveyancing.
+A North-West London conveyancing bill will include solicitors' fees, surveyor costs, Stamp Duty Land Tax***, Land Registry fees, searches and bank transfer charges.
+Check out our guide to average conveyancing fees to gauge the costs involved in North-West London conveyancing.

 The conveyancing process explained

 Read our step-by-step guide to the conveyancing process.

 What types of property are available in North-West London?